-As I brought up a few weeks ago, I don’t read many travel blogs anymore since there’s often too much sponsored content and I find them bland.
-A lot of people asked what blogs I did enjoy reading.
-There’s a bunch that I read on a regular basis – sites that inspire me to travel better and satiate my wanderlust.
-The last time I pointed you in the direction of some good blogs was 2011, so I’m long overdue for a suggested reading list.
+As I brought up a few weeks ago, I don’t read many travel blogs anymore, since there’s often too much sponsored content and I find them bland.
+A lot of people asked what blogs I do enjoy reading.
+There’s a bunch I read on a regular basis—sites that inspire me to travel better and satiate my wanderlust.
+The last time I pointed you in the direction of some good blogs was in 2012, so I’m long overdue for a suggested reading list.

 What better time than now!

-So cutting right to the chase, below are blogs worth reading that I’ve found to be funny, witty, deep, useful, and beautifully written:
+So cutting right to the chase, below are blogs that I’ve found to be funny, witty, deep, useful, and beautifully written:

 Roads and Kingdoms